julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 AH is an AI-powered Numeracy Learning Intelligence platform that transforms dyscalculia tutoring transcripts into structured, evidence-based learning intelligence, helping tutors understand what changed in every learning session.

+## Social Impact

+AH is designed to support an underserved population of children with dyscalculia and foundational maths learning difficulties by enabling evidence-based decisions on core numeracy foundations.
+Dyscalculia affects an estimated 3–7% of children worldwide but remains significantly under-recognised.[1]

 **Demo video:** https://youtu.be/3ECpq8yxhhI

 ---